kubestellar/kubestellar/CONTRIBUTING.md

 _Congratulations!
 Your pull request has been successfully merged!_ 👏

+#### Vulnerability Checking for Dependency Updates
+For dependency update pull requests, maintainers perform additional security assessments:

+- **Security Scanning:** Use available security scanning tools to check for known vulnerabilities in new dependency versions
+- **Security Advisories:** Review security advisories and release notes for the updated dependencies
+- **Breaking Changes:** Verify that updates do not introduce breaking changes or compatibility issues
+- **GitHub Actions:** For GitHub Actions specifically, ensure updates follow our [GitHub Action Reference Discipline](#github-action-reference-discipline) and use approved commit hashes.
+The [verify-action-hashes workflow](https://github.com/kubestellar/kubestellar/blob/main/.github/workflows/verify-action-hashes.yaml) automatically checks that each GitHub Action reference uses an approved commit hash.
+- **SBOM Generation:** Generate Software Bill of Materials (SBOM) using [Anchore's syft tool](https://github.com/kubestellar/kubestellar/blob/main/.github/workflows/goreleaser.yml) during releases to identify and track dependencies for security analysis
+- **Testing:** Run comprehensive tests to ensure the updated dependencies work correctly with the codebase

+This process helps prevent the introduction of security vulnerabilities and ensures the stability of the KubeStellar project.

 If you have any questions about contributing, don't hesitate to reach out to us on the KubeStellar-dev [Slack channel](https://kubernetes.slack.com/archives/C058SUSL5AA/).